 When creating a responsive display ad, you’ll be prompted to write four pieces of copy:

 Regarding headlines, there are two key things you need to know: (1) Google Ads will never run both at the same time; (2) Google Ads will sometimes exclude your description.
-Regardless of which headline is selected for a particular iteration of your RSA, there’s no guarantee it’ll be accompanied by your description.
+Regardless of which headline is selected for a particular iteration of your RDA, there’s no guarantee it’ll be accompanied by your description.

 The takeaway: Make sure your headlines are enough on their own.
 Both should communicate the unique value of your business or the offer you’re making.

 According to Bannerflow, display ads with video achieve an 89% higher click-through rate.
 And creating a video display ad is easier than you think.
 It doesn’t have to even be a recorded video.
 Some basic text animation and movement, or even just a GIF will suffice.